MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 **2) [Element.clientHeight](https://developer.mozilla.org/en-US/docs/Web/API/Element/clientHeight):**

-* which gives the visible height of the element.
+* which gives the visible height of an element.
-* includes padding, height of pseudo elements (if any).
+* includes padding, height of pseudo-elements (if any).
 * doesn't include margins, borders, horizontal scrollbar.
 * a read-only property  (cannot set values to it).
 * returns an integer value.